ntmoore/ntmoore.github.io/background.md

 As a college freshman, I originally wanted to study history or creative writing, but I couldn’t give up the homework sets in my physics classes.
 I love good stories and good storytelling, and good homework problems are simply stories that I get to tell, hear, or figure out with other people.

-I am happy to live just outside Winona with my wife, children, dog, chickens and honeybees.
+I am happy to live just outside Winona with my wife, children, dog, chickens and ~~honeybees~~ sweet potatoes.
 I am interested in appropriate and agrarian technology and recently learned how to graft apple trees.